< Back

 Rome.
 Galleria Spada.

 Cartoon for the ‘Spalliera’ of Michelangelo’s Last Judgement.
-Canvas.
+Canvas, 240 x 980.

-The coloured cartoon, painted in tempera on canvas, for a tapestry (spalliera) to go beneath Michelangelo’s Last Judgement on the altar wall of the Sistine Chapel.
-It contains the ‘most bizarre things of fancy’: half-naked Victories are seated among weapons, swags, masks and grotesque motifs.
+This enormous canvas (32 feet long) was the coloured cartoon, executed in tempera, for a tapestry (spalliera or basamento) to go beneath Michelangelo’s Last Judgement on the altar wall of the Sistine Chapel.
+It contains the ‘most bizarre things of fancy’ (Vasari).
+Half-naked Victories are seated among weapons, swags, masks and grotesque motifs.
 The cartoon was commissioned by Pope Paul III (with the consent of Michelangelo), and Perino was paid in November 1542.
-The spalliera was never manufactured, and the cartoon remained at the Belvedere.
-It was later acquired by Cardinal Bernardino Spada and transferred to his Roman palazzo, where it was installed in the 1630s as a frieze.
+The tapestry was never manufactured, and the cartoon remained at the Belvedere.
+It was later acquired by Cardinal Bernardino Spada and transferred to his Roman palazzo, where it was installed in the 1630s as a frieze occupying the entire width of one wall of a room.

 Rome.
 San Marcello al Corso.
 4th chapel, right.